-To play them always with the same fingers can help: the red one as 5 2 1 2 and the green one as 4 2 1 for example.
+It would help to play them with the same fingers each time: the red one as 5 2 1 2 and the green one as 4 2 1 for example.
 (I didn't play measure 2 this way on the video, I know)

-Realy, there will be almost no difference.
-I am quite sure that the master will do that too: those musicians play such 'details' often otherwise than they did the week before.
+Really, there will be almost no difference.
+I am quite sure that the master will do that too: those musicians often play such 'details' one week otherwise than they did the week before.

 |The easy version of Autumn Autumn:|

 |This video is part 1, after the intro, the first two minutes of the original file, in slow motion.|

 |The right hand notes (the melody) don't always 'fit' into the chords.

 Music that sounds weird, or complicated, or odd, (some people like it, others don't) is kind of 'messing' with those rules.